damonmcc/duckdb-dbt/README.md

 Farm To Market captures where local food is sold and might be grown in New York City.

-This dataset combines the locations of farmers markets and potential farms (gardens, other suitable sites) to highlight availability and potential local suppliers of healthy produce in NYC.
+This dataset combines the locations of farmers markets and potential farms (community gardens) to highlight availability and potential local suppliers of healthy produce in NYC.

+> [!WARNING]
+> This dataset's design is in-progress and the data dictionary below may not represent the final columns of a build.

 ### Data Dictionary